-Support families in setting and reaching goals and overcoming challenges through the Family Partnership Agreement and Family Outcomes Assessment.

-Inform families of community resources and how to access them.

-Encourage families to volunteer in the program.

-Assist families in crisis or emergency situations.

-Help families learn about nutrition, good health, appropriate childhood development & more.

-Inform families about parent involvement, volunteer and employment opportunities at our center.

-Work with the family on attendance

-Provide resources for adult education

-☐ Provide information about early childhood development by utilizing the Early Learning

-Outcomes Framework (ELOF) and Parents as Teachers (PAT curriculum).
+- ☐ Support families in setting and reaching goals and overcoming challenges through the Family Partnership Agreement and Family Outcomes Assessment. - ☐ Inform families of community resources and how to access them.
+Family Support issues an annual Family Resource Guide that outlines community resources. - ☐ Encourage families to volunteer in the program. - ☐ Assist families in crisis or emergency situations. - ☐ Help families learn about nutrition, good health, appropriate childhood development & more. - ☐ Inform families about parent involvement, volunteer, and employment opportunities at our center and community wide. - ☐ Facilitate Donation Day monthly for the community. - ☐ Facilitate activities for families monthly through social media outlets and on-site. - ☐ Work with the family on attendance - ☐ Provide resources for adult education - ☐ Provide information about early childhood development by utilizing the Early Learning Outcomes Framework (ELOF) and the parenting curriculum, Parents as Teachers.